lab319/GRNs_nonlinear_ODEs/README.md

 ### The describe of the program

 ```
 The program of xgbgrn can combine time-series data and steady-state data to infer GRNs, the steady-state data is not necessary.

-The program of xgbgrn_2 can only be applied to  a type of  data.
+The program of xgbgrn_2 can only be applied to one type of data.
 ```